nedamhs/density-sensitivity-classification/README.md

 Computing s̃ requires HF (O(N^4)) and LDA (O(N^3)) densities.
 We instead use machine learning as a surrogate to classify GMTKN55 [[5]](https://goerigk.chemistry.unimelb.edu.au/research/the-gmtkn55-database/) benchmark reactions as density-sensitive (s̃ ≥ 2) or density-insensitive (s̃ < 2) without explicitly evaluating s̃.

-This work was done as part of ML research in the Burke Group at UC Irvine.
+-This work was done as part of ML research in the Burke Group at UC Irvine.

 ## Project Overview